- Meal Type: Lunch, Dinner, Side Dish

 If you’re pressed for time, this recipe can be made in parts in advance; you can cook the barley, roast the vegetables, and prepare the dressing up to two days ahead of time.
 Simply store these ingredients in airtight containers in the refrigerator until you’re ready to assemble the salad.

-This recipe yields enough for four people as a main, or six as a side dish.
+This recipe yields enough for four people as a main dish, or six as a side dish.
 Not cooking for a crowd?
 Not a problem.
 This salad keeps well in the fridge for a couple of days, making for delicious leftovers for tomorrow’s lunch.
 If the salad looks dry after being chilled, give it a squeeze of lemon or quick drizzle of olive oil, toss and serve.

 1 sweet potato, cut into 1-inch cubes

-1 small head cauliflower cut into florets
+1 small head cauliflower cut into florets (small flower or cluster)

 2 cloves garlic (in skins)